limistah/aleemisiaka.com/content/posts/send-message-from-service-worker-broadcastchannel.md

 }) // highlight-line What we are trying to do
 ```

-Sometimes, the `clients.matchAll` method will return an empty list, meaning that there are no clients for the current service worker, which is not true!
+Sometimes, the `clients.matchAll` method will return an empty list, meaning that there is no client for the current service worker, which is not true!

 ```js
 self.clients.matchAll().then((clients) => {